laravel/docs/upgrade.md

 **Likelihood Of Impact: Low**

-If you are upgrading your Laravel 8 project to Laravel 9 by importing your existing application code into a totally new Laravel 9 application skeleton, you may need to update your application's "trusted proxy" middleware.
+If you are upgrading your Laravel 8 project to Laravel 9 by importing your existing application code into a totally new Laravel 9 application skeleton, you may need to update your application's "trusted proxy" middleware, and remove the dependency on the `fideloper/proxy` package.

 Within your `app/Http/Middleware/TrustProxies.php` file, update `use Fideloper\Proxy\TrustProxies as Middleware` to `use Illuminate\Http\Middleware\TrustProxies as Middleware`.